Fed up with spam? There are ways to keep your inbox clean.

 Keep an email address for correspondence with friends / family etc and don't use it for online purchases.
 That way you can get emails from people you want to hear from, and keep other correspondence on your terms.

 There are plenty of mailbox providers that provide free email addresses.
 Among the most popular are Yahoo (still - even though the service has a reputation for poor security) Gmail, Outlook and Yandex.

 2. Only buy online from companies your trust

 If you're buying from a company but you think they will sell your details and send you spam, buy from another supplier.
 Research who you are buying from and decide whether you can trust them.
 If you don't trust the seller online, ask yourself why you are giving them your money.
 Take your card (and your email address) somewhere else.
-It's often the larger companies who send more emails, as they have the resources to manage fluid email marketing campaigns.

 The news and hysteria press are full of stories of spam and bad use of data and marketing emails that go on and on.
 In reality, companies don't want to annoy you, they want you to like their brand and stay loyal.
 The best marketing campaigns are clever enough to give you information when you need it, choices when you are shopping and support after you've purchased.